MicrosoftDocs/sql-docs/docs/ssms/f1-help/connect-to-server-connection-properties-page-database-engine.md

 Forces encryption of the connection.
 When enabled, [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] uses TLS encryption for all the data sent between the client and server.
 For more information, see [SQL Server and client encryption summary](../../database-engine/configure-windows/sql-server-and-client-encryption-summary.md).

-The **Encrypt connection** property appears on the Connection Properties for SSMS 19.x and below.
+The **Encrypt connection** property appears on the Connection Properties for SSMS 19.x and earlier versions.

 ### Trust server certificate

-When enabled, with **Encrypt connection** also enabled or if the server is configured to force encryption, [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] doesn't validate the server certificate on the client machine when you enable encryption on the network communication between client and server.
+When enabled, with **Encrypt connection** also enabled or if the server is configured to force encryption, [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] doesn't validate the server certificate on the client machine when you enable encryption on the network connection between client and server.

-The **Trust server certificate** property appears on the Connection Properties page for SSMS 19.x and below.
+The **Trust server certificate** property appears on the Connection Properties page for SSMS 19.x and earlier versions.

 ### Use custom color